Past Project Deep Dive (Architecture, Challenges, Solutions)

 - Learn and Adapt: Show that you reflect on your experiences and grow from them.

-It’s crucial to structure your narrative using frameworks like STAR (Situation, Task, Action, Result) or similar approaches to keep it concise and impactful.
+It’s crucial to structure your narrative using frameworks like STAR (Situation, Task, Action, Result) to keep your delivery concise and impactful.

 Practice Exercise